• Skip to primary navigation

 A: In many ways, pregnant women can rely on the same methods they used to avoid sunburns before pregnancy.
 Namely, covering bare skin with clothing and using sunscreen with an SPF of at least 40.

 When it comes to sunscreen, however, expectant mamas must choose wisely.
 Different brands of sunscreen utilize different ingredients to protect your skin.
-I personally love Earth Mama Sunscreen for my face + the stick is easy to roll on!
+I personally love Supergoop sunscreen, especially the stick because it is easy to roll on!

 Some of these formulas, like those utilizing zinc oxide and titanium dioxide, sit on top of the skin and are generally considered safe for pregnant women.
 However, sunscreens that contain oxybenzone should be avoided at all costs because it absorbs into the skin and can eventually reach the bloodstream – and your developing baby.